InsightSoftwareConsortium/GetYourBrainTogether/HCK03_2024_UNC_Hybrid/README.md

 1. The first day features **tutorial sessions** designed to impart knowledge on the **application needs** for coordinate transformations, the **mathematical principles** involved, and the **current computational standards and tools** available in the open-source ecosystem.
 2. On the second day, small working groups will **review and propose enhancements** to the current [coordinate transformations draft] and [relevant neuroimaging additions].
-3. The third day will be dedicated to hands-on activities, where participants will **implement and apply** the proposed improvements to the standards.
+3. The third day will be dedicated to hands-on activities, during which participants will **implement and apply** the proposed improvements to the standards.

 <div id="calendar-container">
 </div>